Have you ever stopped to think about why you prefer one website over another?

 Content aside, more often than not the graphic design choices play a big part.

-And when it comes to decision making, over 60% of it is based on colors and visuals alone.
+And when it comes to decision-making, over 60% of it is based on colors and visual elements alone.

 That’s why picking the right color scheme can have an enormous impact on your website’s performance.

 We’ll talk you through the basics of color, and get your creative juices flowing with 39 examples of modern and unique website color schemes.

 39 great color combinations for your website in 2021

 There are thousands of different website color scheme combinations out there, but honestly, some colors are better than others.

 Luckily, we’ve done the hard work for you, and curated a list of 39 examples of websites that have really hit the jackpot with their color schemes.

 1. Dark blue and white: polished and elegant